ajit2704/SegTest/README.md

    - I wonder if the tests results meant to be failed, cause it requires google authentication for testing, which I suppose was provided through testing profile archive & it didn't provide while I was running, so only Ist test pass.

-   - I have uploaded the video for the same in this video.
+   - I have uploaded the video for the same in this repo.

  # Hard